ajnisbet/opentopodata/docs/notes/performance-optimisation.md

 	* `-co PREDICTOR=1` is often fastest to read, though can make files larger.
 	* `-co COMPRESS=DEFLATE` is often fastest to read, though can be larger than `lzw` and `zstd` especially for floating point data.
 	* `-co ZLEVEL=1` gives a small read performance boost, makes writing noticeably faster, while barely increasing size.
+	* All of the above are minor differences compared to using uncompressed GeoTIFFs or other formats, don't stress it.

 Open Topo Data doesn't support zstd (as it's not supported yet by rasterio and compiling GDAL from source greatly increases build times) but there's an old branch `zstd` that has support